 It’s not uncommon for aging homeowners to consider downsizing to a smaller home.
-Even a place like NYC sees a fair number of aging buyers looking to switch the suburbs for the city.
+Even a place like NYC sees many aging buyers looking to switch the suburbs for the city.
 Common reasons include retirement, kids leaving the nest, a drop in income, divorce, or wanting to be closer to their children.
 While it can be a painful experience to leave a beloved home that you’ve spent so many years in, it also might be just what you need.
 Smaller homes mean less maintenance, fewer journey’s back and forth through the home, and the chance to reduce all the possessions you’ve built up over the years.
 You may even have a clear idea already of where you would like to live for your golden years.

 But before you call a real estate agent and start looking at new home listings, there are a few things you need to do first that will make this journey easier.
 Here are some steps to help you prepare for downsizing to a smaller home and how to do it while still holding onto your memories.